 SqPaymentForm) and the server-side Payments API, you can take payments with Square on your website.
 This is a two-step process:

 Generate a single-use, secure token (nonce).
 Using the

-After your buyer provides payment information, the library generates a secure, single-use token called a nonce.
+After a buyer provides payment information, the library generates a secure single-use token called a nonce.

-Ability to customize payment form UI.
+Ability to customize the payment form UI.
 The library allows you to control the look and feel of the payment form.
 For example, you can customize fonts and colors, add custom branding to the payment fields, and integrate it cleanly into the rest of your checkout page.

 Flexible payment source options.
 You can charge a nonce (that

-Take partial payments with gift cards.
-If a buyer provides a gift card as a payment source and the gift card does not have sufficient funds, you have the option to take a partial amount and ask the buyer for more payment options.
+Taking partial payments with Gift Cards.
+If a buyer provides a Gift Card as a payment source and the Gift Card does not have sufficient funds, you have the option to take a partial amount and ask the buyer for more payment options.

 Ability to save a card on file.
 Using the nonce you receive from

 SqPaymentForm, you can save a card on file.
 You can then charge the card on file for future purchases.
 For an example walkthrough, see Walkthrough: Integrate Square Payments in a Website.

 The Square Checkout API provides a prebuilt UI solution for verifying purchase details and taking payments.
 When you build a solution using the Checkout API, a buyer places an order on your website.
 When the buyer is ready to checkout, you send a checkout request to Square from your server.
 In the request, you include order information and other optional data that you might choose to prepopulate on the checkout page.

 After receiving the request, Square prebuilds the checkout page and returns a link to that page to your server.
 This prebuilt checkout page is hosted on Square servers.
 After the buyer provides valid payment information on the checkout page, Square processes the payment.